The legal experts for Superyachts, Ports & Harbours and the Marine Industry.

 He read law at Merton College, Oxford, attended law school in the City of London and trained with the leading yacht law firm of the time.
 He is a trained mediator.

-Gus Lewis is a Director of Dorade Law.
+Gus Lewis is a consultant solicitor of Dorade Law.
 Gus previously spent 10 years heading up the Royal Yachting Association’s legal department where he gained extensive experience in negotiating with Government and regulators at all levels.

 Before joining the RYA senior management team he was in private practice with ranked specialist maritime law teams where he focussed on the yacht and superyacht sectors and their associated industries.
 Gus’s experience advising port and harbour authorities combined with his comprehensive understanding of the interests of their stakeholders gives him a unique insight into the issues and challenges facing these sectors.